diku-dk/EventBenchmark/Marketplace/README.md

 Another possibility would be partitioning by customer identifier, but that would lead to skewed distribution of work and data, since some customers are more active than others.
 Having a partition scheme by order identifier allows a more seamless distribution of work across actors.

-### Customer and Seller
+### Customer
 Customer is stateful actor partioned customer entity identifier.

+### Seller
-Seller is stateful actor partioned seller entity identifier.
+Seller is stateful actor uniquely addressed by its respective seller entity identifier.

--- Customer and Seller are data actors, meaning they hold all customer and seller data, respectively.
+In other words, not partioned actor.
+As sellers actively participate in transactions, and given that there is a statistical distribution in place for "activating" developers

 ### Payment
 Payment is a stateful actor partitioned by order identifier.